kubeshop/tracetest/examples/quick-start-jaeger-nodejs/readme.md

 ```

 **Important!** Take a closer look at the sampling configs in both the `collector.config.yaml` and `tracetest.config.yaml`.
 They both set sampling to 100%.
-This is crucial when running trace-based e2e and integration tests.
+This is crucial when running trace-based E2E and integration tests.

-## Run both the Node.js app and Tracetest
+## Run Both the Node.js app and Tracetest

-To start both the Node.js app and Tracetest we will run this command:
+To start both the Node.js app and Tracetest, we will run this command:

 ```bash
 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already